 Our XRx-008 product candidate program is designed for longer term stable chronic oral dosing of xanthine oxidase inhibitors.
-The capabilities of our formulation technology allow us to manage the unique challenges of renal disease by modulating purine metabolism, decrease and maintain low circulating uric acid concentrations, as well as decrease inflammatory and oxidative state.
+The capabilities of our formulation technology is intended to allow us to manage the unique challenges of renal disease by modulating purine metabolism, decrease and maintain low circulating uric acid concentrations, as well as decrease inflammatory and oxidative state.